SumoLogic-Labs/sumocli/README.md

 ## Installation

 ### Recommended
 Download the binary for your platform from the Releases page.

+Automated builds are coming soon!

 ### Build Yourself
 You can build the sumocli application for your platform by performing the following steps: